TIER 1 (ENTREPRENEUR)

 Tier 1 (Enterpreneur)

 The Isle of Man maintains the popular Tier 1 (Entrepreneur) route, for people who applied prior to 6 April 2020 to start or join Isle of Man businesses.

-Tier 1 (Entrepreneur) allows people starting or joining one or more Isle of Man businesses to obtain residence in the Isle of Man or UK, and ultimately full British citizenship.
-The category generally requires an investment of at least GBP200,000 and the creation of at least two jobs for settled workers in the Isle of Man, and leads to Indefinite Leave to Remain (ILR) after five years.
-However, other options are available and Kinley Legal can help ensure the viability of the business plan and the likelihood of success of the immigration application.
+Entrepreneur allows people starting or joining Isle of Man businesses to obtain residence in the Isle of Man or UK, and ultimately British citizenship.
+The category generally requires an investment of at least GBP200,000 and creation of at least two jobs for workers in the Isle of Man.
+The route typically leads to Indefinite Leave to Remain (ILR) after five years, although other options are available.
+Kinley Legal can help ensure the viability of the business plan and the likelihood of success of the immigration application.